 Contact: Tom Still or Julie Johnson at 608-442-7557

 Wisconsin residents 18 years old and older are eligible, as are teams from Wisconsin-based businesses and organizations.
-Businesses or teams from outside the state are also eligible to compete if they demonstrate intent to base their business in Wisconsin.
+Businesses or teams from outside the state are also eligible to compete if they demonstrate intent to base or expand their business in Wisconsin.
 Entrepreneurs may also enter multiple ideas, though each idea must be separate and distinct.

 As with past contests, the 2019 competition will take place in stages:

 - In Phase 1, which is open until 5 p.m.
 Thursday, Jan.
 31, 2019, the contest will accept idea abstracts on the website.
 Entries should be roughly 250 words (or no more than 2,000 characters, including spaces) and will be graded by the pool of BPC judges.
 The top 50 idea abstracts will advance to Phase 2.

 - In Phase 2, which runs from Feb.
 18 to 5 p.m.
 March 11, 2019, the top 50 idea abstracts will submit an executive summary.
 The top 20 executive summaries will advance to Phase 3.
 A mentored “boot camp” for contestants will be held in early March.